koopero/string2png/README.md

 ### raw

 Dump data to `stdout` as binary, rather than datauri.
+Only on CLI.

 ### normalize

-Specify
+Specify number of columns to normalize.